MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 > [!div class="mx-imgBorder"]
 > ![Project settings retention policies](media/retention-policies.png)

+> [!NOTE]
-If you are using an on-premises server, you can also specify retention policy defaults for a project and when releases are permanently destroyed.
-Learn more about [release retention](#release).
+> If you are using an on-premises server, you can also specify retention policy defaults for a project and when releases are permanently destroyed.
+Learn more about [release retention](#release) later in this article.

 ## Prerequisites